 The value of your content and/or your offer is what ultimately matters.
-And yet the words you use to demonstrate that value and present that offer will determine to what degree people take action.
+And yet the words you use in your persuasive writing to demonstrate that value and present that offer will determine to what degree people take action.

 The goal of this post is to give you some examples of words that bring the lightning.
-And by lightning I mean words that invoke and engage emotion.
+And by lightning, I mean words that will work for you when relationship building to invoke and engage emotion.

 Of course, these words work exceptionally well in written copy, too.
 But with multimedia content, you’ve got a lot more electricity to draw upon.

 With audio copywriting, you’ve got the enthusiasm and emphasis that comes from your voice inflection and tone.
 And with persuasive video, the power of relevant visuals to enhance your message should not be underestimated from a psychological standpoint.

 Trigger words help you grab and keep attention because they strike a nerve with the person you want to reach with your copy.